mbheinen/bpa-ipf-tsp/README.md

 In X-Windows  GUI, open a terminal window:  Login as ( su ) with password ( xxxxxx ).

-# TRANSIENT STABILITY PROGRAM, TSP-6.07:
+# Transient Stability Program, TSP-6.07:

 ## INSTALLATION/SETUP INSTRUCTIONS: